 - How many people do you predict will routinely attend?
 Conference room layouts differ based on the size of your group.
-For example, auditoriums are better for larger groups with over 30 people, while a U-shape setup is better for 20 people or less.
+For example, auditoriums are better for larger groups with more than 30 people, and a U-shape setup is better for 20 or fewer people.

-- Does your organization have a hybrid work model or do the majority of employees work from home and plan to attend virtually?
+- Does your organization have a hybrid work model, or do most employees work from home and plan to attend virtually?
 Tracking technology (from Neat for Zoom Rooms, discussed below) and enhanced display setups help those in an office and those at home share more productive and better connected Zoom conferences.

 - Is group interaction required?
-Certain conference room styles don’t facilitate group interaction well, such as the classroom and U-shape setup.
-Opt for a banquet-style room setup if your organization is group work or discussion-centric.
+Certain conference room styles don’t facilitate group interaction well, such as the classroom and U-shape setups.
+Opt for a banquet-style setup if your organization focuses on group work or discussion.

 Types of Zoom Conference Room Setups

-Your company’s ideal Zoom conference room setup will enable everyone in the room to see each other easily
+Your company’s ideal Zoom conference room setup will let everyone in the room see one another easily.

-Consider the conference room sizes that are available in your building, the number of people who usually attend the conferences, and the layout that will work best for your business or organization.
+Consider the conference room sizes available in your building, the number of people who usually attend and the layout that will work best for your organization.

 Here are some common Zoom conference room setup styles:

-- Boardroom: This setup contains a large table or a grouping of smaller tables with seating around its circumference.
-It’s ideal for groups capping around 30 people, but attendance remains dependent on room size.
+- Boardroom.
+This setup contains a large table or a grouping of smaller tables with seating around its circumference.
+It’s ideal for groups capping around 30 people, but attendance depends on room size.

-- U-shape: This setup works great for presentations that require focus at one end of a room, and is standard for presentation-centric conferences or meetings that usually have a single speaker.
+- U-shape.
+This setup works great for presentations that require focus at one end of a room, and it’s standard for presentation-centric conferences or meetings with a single speaker.
 A U-shape setup usually caps attendance at around 50 people.

-- Classroom: This setup style can accommodate varying numbers of attendees depending on the room size.
-All attendees sit at tables facing the front of a room, where a lecture or speaker stands facing the entire group.
+- Classroom.
+This setup style can accommodate various numbers of attendees, depending on room size.
+All attendees sit at tables facing the front of a room, where a lecture or speaker stands facing the group.

-- Hollow Square: This setup is ideal for group discussions that host around 20 to 30 people.
-The facilitator resides in the center of the square surrounded by attendees.
+- Hollow Square.
+This setup is ideal for group discussions that host around 20 to 30 people.
+The facilitator is in the center of the square and surrounded by attendees.
 For a Zoom conference, displays can be set on a front wall.
-Attendees will have their own personal laptops open with the correlating Zoom meeting on their screen.
+Attendees will have their personal laptops open, with the Zoom meeting on their screen.

-- Banquet: This setup comfortably accommodates eight to 10 people per table group.
-A separate monitor is often set up at each table for the group to listen to a speaker or facilitate small breakout sessions.
+- Banquet.
+This setup comfortably accommodates eight to 10 people per table group.
+A separate monitor is often set up at each table for the group to listen to a speaker or to simplify small breakout sessions.

-- Auditorium: This is a theater-style setup, similar to a classroom but on a larger scale.
+- Auditorium.
+This is a theater-style setup, similar to a classroom but larger.
 It’s designed to handle Zoom conferences or informative announcements that need to reach a large group of people.

 Zoom Conference Room Equipment

-Investing in quality equipment will make all the difference during your important meetings.
+Investing in quality equipment makes all the difference during important meetings.
 Here are some areas to consider once you have a Zoom room license and network connection.

 - Mounting height

-The general rule for video display is to have a diagonal screen size that covers around half of the length of your room.
-This is critical so that flow charts, spreadsheets, documents, and everything else is easy for everyone in the room to view.
+The general rule for video display is to have a diagonal screen size that covers about half the length of the room.
+This is critical so that everyone in the room can easily see flow charts, spreadsheets, documents and anything else.

-High-quality audio is debatably the most important aspect of your Zoom conference room.
+High-quality audio is debatably the most important aspect of a Zoom conference room.
 You can get by in a meeting without visuals, but audio is usually necessary.
-Additionally, interruptions from technical problems slow down workflows and are generally very frustrating to deal with.
+Plus, interruptions from technical problems slow workflows and are generally frustrating to deal with.

-We use a built-in DSP processor that will cover every audio aspect of your Zoom conference room setup, including speakers, microphones, and a built-in DSP.
-You can mix and match ceiling, wall, and table audio devices, which makes the Stem Ecosystem versatile and a common choice for Zoom conference room setups.
+At AV Smart Solutions, we use a built-in DSP processor that covers every audio aspect of your Zoom conference room setup, including speakers, microphones and a built-in DSP.
+You can mix and match ceiling, wall and table audio devices, which makes the Stem Ecosystem versatile and a common choice for Zoom conference room setups.

-The right audio setup will focus on quality rather than volume to give you 360-degree coverage.
-You shouldn’t have to worry about echo, feedback, or other noise interference.
+The right audio setup will focus on quality rather than volume to give you full coverage.
+You shouldn’t have to worry about echo, feedback or other noise interference.

-The right camera will depend on the size and setup style of your meeting room.
-The most popular conferencing camera is a USB camera because they cooperate with any size of room.
+The best camera will depend on the size and setup style of the meeting room.
+The most popular conferencing camera is a USB camera because it accommodates any room size.

-Conference rooms that are on the smaller side (with 20 or fewer attendees) as well as those with banquet-style and group-centric setups typically benefit from the following options:
+Smaller conference rooms (with 20 or fewer attendees) as well as rooms with banquet-style and group-centric setups typically benefit from these options: